0.12%

 Human Development Index ranking

-Serbia submitted its revised NDC in August 2022.
+Serbia submitted its latest NDC in September 2025

 Key highlights from the NDC